 Borghese Gardens

-After the gallery, spend some time exploring Rome’s most famous park – The Villa Borghese Gardens.
+After the gallery, explore Rome’s most famous park – The Villa Borghese Gardens.

 Considered the green lung of Rome, the 80 hectares of gardens were built in 1606 by Cardinal Borghese to transform his vineyard into the most extensive gardens in Rome.
 The gardens were redesigned entirely and became a public park in 1903.